mobius-software-ltd/iotbroker.cloud-windows-client/README.md

 ### Project description

-IoTBroker.cloud C Client is an application that allows you to connect to the server using MQTT, MQTT-SN, AMQP or COAP protocols.
-IoTBroker.cloud Java Client gives the opportunity to exchange messages using protocols mentioned above.
+IoTBroker.cloud C# Client is an application that allows you to connect to the server using MQTT, MQTT-SN, AMQP or COAP protocols.
+IoTBroker.cloud C# Client gives the opportunity to exchange messages using protocols mentioned above.
 Your data can be also encrypted with **TLS** or **DTLS** secure protocols.

 Below you can find a brief description of each protocol that can help you make your choice.